 Internships and Research Opportunities

-Psychology students have the opportunity to gain experience outside of the classroom by participating in our Experiential Learning program at a site off campus.
-Psychology majors have the opportunity to complete an internship.
+Psychology students have the opportunity to gain experience outside of the classroom by completing an Internship at a site off campus.
 This hands-on experience outside of the classroom provides valuable information for students in the field.
 For more information on internships, see the Internships and Research Opportunities below.
 Some of the companies our students have worked with for their internship include:

 - Livengrin Counseling Center